-In this article, we will compare between three tools that will help you create a visual Sitemap.
+In this article, we will compare three tools that will help you create a visual Sitemap.
 A Sitemap displays the site’s structure graphically.
 It simplifies the process of forming a technical task and lets the team integrate into the project quicker.
-The three tools that will be compared in this article are FlowMapp, OmniGraffle and SlickPlan.
+The three tools that will be compared in this article are FlowMapp, OmniGraffle, and SlickPlan.
 Each tool has its own advantages and will surely find its users among our readers.

 Omnigraffle is a multi-purpose tool for creating different layouts, including the Sitemap creation.
 Omnigraffle’s versatility is both its positive and a negative side.
 After running Omnigraffle, you basically get a graphics editor that lets you create layouts by using templates.
 Another downside is a complex interface that cannot be mastered quickly, and you will have to spend your time in order to learn it.
 Therefore, it is questionable whether or not to use it when it comes down to a Sitemap creation.
 You also can’t share the files and work as a team using this program.

-SlickPlan lets you create the Sitemap and also makes the teamwork possible.
+SlickPlan lets you create the Sitemap and also makes teamwork possible.
 A remarkable feature of SlickPlan is its ability to customize each graphic file, giving the opportunity to brand the sitemap.